 The Rise of Online Marketplaces

 “The global art world has begun to adopt digital transformation at an increased pace; this is a huge opportunity for African art,” says Tamzin Lovell-Miller, the founder and director of Art Fundi, who throws light onto the trajectory of the African art market.
 The unprecedented outbreak of the COVID-19 pandemic served as a brow raiser, globally.
 Businesses were forced to implement disruptive sustainability initiatives or suffer the risk of fizzling out.
 The art market isn’t in any way an exception.
-Its groundbreaking sales records amid the ongoing travel restrictions prove that the pandemic—regardless of the negativity it exudes— is abetting a digital encroachment of the market.
+Its groundbreaking sales records amid the ongoing travel restrictions proves that the pandemic—regardless of the negativity it exudes— is abetting a digital encroachment of the market.
 A report by Statistica projects the increase of online art sales to a total of 9.32 billion U.S. dollars by 2024.
 This drastic paradigm shift began before the outbreak of the pandemic; however, it grew exponentially with the implementation of worldwide lockdowns.
 Arngunnur Aegisdottir, the director of sales at Turbare, observes “The pandemic only accelerated for the art world the inevitable; that art would mainly be sold and bought online… Within the African context, the levels of exposure, access, and revenue opportunities that online platforms grant galleries and artists remain a compelling reason for them to stay committed to this model.”

 Keeping up with Online Art Market Trends amid the Pandemic